Canadian liquid alternatives: The next market disruptor

 Published: 23 April 2018

-The Canadian mutual fund market, like the markets for European Alternative UCITS, and US ’40 Act Liquid Alts before it, is on the verge of historic change with proposed amendments to National Instrument 81-102 (the “Proposal”), which introduces a framework for offering greater choice to retail investors.
-This innovation is an extremely positive outcome for all participants, and should the proposals put forth by the Canadian Securities Administrators (“CSA”) be adopted, strategies, that were not readily accessible to retail investors will become available.
+The Canadian mutual fund market, like the markets for European Alternative UCITS, and US ’40 Act Liquid Alts before it, is on the verge of historic change with final amendments to National Instrument 81-102 (the “Proposal”) to take effect January 3rd, 2019, which introduces a framework for offering greater choice to retail investors.
+This innovation is an extremely positive outcome for all participants, with strategies that were not readily accessible to retail investors, soon to be made available.

-Similar, but Not the Same: Key Differences between Canadian Alternative Funds “Alternative Funds”) under the Proposal and Private Funds – At A Glance
+Similar, but Not the Same: Key Differences between Canadian Alternative Funds “Alternative Mutual Funds” under the Finalized Amendments and Private Funds – At A Glance

-Even though the Proposal provides investment flexibility and permits performance fees, the Proposal still places bounds on the more flexible strategies engaged in by Alternative Investment Managers (“AIMs”).
-A few of the key restrictions, and obligations, for Alternative Funds are set out in the following table:
+Even though the framework provides investment flexibility and permits performance fees, the finalized rules still place bounds on the more flexible strategies engaged in by Alternative Investment Managers (“AIMs”).
+A few of the key restrictions, and obligations, for Alternative Mutual Funds are set out below:

 The use of leverage, shorting and derivatives, as well as diversification and transparency requirements should also be included among the AIM’s fundamental considerations.

-Certain strategies may not currently fit under the proposed rules.
-However, the CSA has indicated that it may support engagement with AIMs who want to launch a portfolio with characteristics that fall outside the proposed rules.
-Under certain circumstances, AIMs may be granted exemptive relief in order to launch products that currently exist outside the proposed rules.
+Certain strategies may not currently fit under the finalized rules.
+However, the CSA has indicated that it may support engagement with AIMs who want to launch a portfolio with characteristics that fall outside the finalized rules.
+Under certain circumstances, AIMs may be granted exemptive relief in order to launch products that currently exist outside the finalized rules.
 AIMs who would consider an innovative alternative investment product in Canada are encouraged to contact their local securities regulator to discuss the applicable securities law issues.

 Who Is Bringing Alternative Funds to Market?